Tmaou27/GPU-modeling-cyllindric-poisson-problem/README.md

 - **Shared memory** to increase speed(150x vs c++).

 ## Performance
-- The original Python program (CPU) takes several hours to compute.
 - The CUDA version achieves a significant speedup (see `OPJ` file for benchmarks).
+- ~ 1 second for 3*10^6 cells in grid on NVIDEA T4

 ## Documentation
 A full description of the method and results is available in the presentation file.